sabaRome/sabaartgallery/_artworks/the-pure-flow.md

     </p>

     <p class="showTex">
-        In this piece, the flowing abstraction of the Nastaliq script echoes the poem’s quiet plea, for clarity, stillness, and respect for what remains untouched, like the graceful drift of a calm, untroubled stream.<br>
+        In this piece, the flowing abstraction of the Nastaʿlīq script echoes the poem’s quiet plea, for clarity, stillness, and respect for what remains untouched, like the graceful drift of a calm, untroubled stream.<br>
         The composition is intentionally shaped so that the empty space, the silence between the lines speaks with as much meaning as the words themselves.<br>
         The flowing gestures, elongated strokes, and soft spacing evoke the essence of water, calm, intentional, and serene, never meant to be disturbed.<br>
     </p>